T. Andrew Yang

 honesty policy specified by the university.
 Per the UHCL

-class by previewing the material to be covered in that class and participate
+by previewing the material to be covered in that class and participate in

-in discussions and problem-solving exercises, if applicable, in the class. ·
+discussions and problem-solving exercises, if applicable, in the class. · Taking notes and understanding what are

 person, you are expected to behave according to the professional codes of